Bones provide support for our bodies and help form our shape. Although they're

 are regulated by the parts of the brain known as the cerebral motor cortex and the

 When you decide to move, the motor cortex sends an electrical signal through the

-spinal cord and peripheral nerves to the muscles, making them contract.
+spinal cord and peripheral nerves to the muscles, causing them to contract.
 The motor

 cortex on the right side of the brain controls the muscles on the left side of the